brickgao/cos-python-sdk/README.md

 ### Keystore

-Keystore is password encrypted private key that is in text format or in file.
+The keystore is password encrypted private key that is in text format or in file.

 To create an key store object and manage keys: